 What We’ve Learned

-Since developing the checklists, we have learned a lot about what it takes to embed these cultural humility considerations into practice:
+Since developing the checklists, we have learned a lot about what it takes to embed these equity considerations into practice:

 Start Small.
 When you first incorporate the checklists into your practice, it can feel overwhelming.
 You may wonder: Do I need to implement every item in every list?
 Does my evaluation need to incorporate all of the considerations in each checklist?
 The answer to both questions is: NO. In fact, we highly recommend starting small to help you get oriented to the checklists.
 This might mean focusing on one or two checklists as a first step.